SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     REQUIRE(sum_of_squares(5) == 54);
 }
 ```

-This program uses the testing framework to verify the correctness of the `sum_of_squares` program.
-Currently, the
+1. This program uses the Catch2 testing framework to verify the correctness of the `sum_of_squares` function.
+Currently,
-program contains two bugs.
-Run the program with the debugger to find the two bugs, and fix them.
-The program should
+it contains two bugs.
+2. Use a debugger to find the two bugs.
+3. Once you locate the bugs, fix them and re-run all tests to make sure they pass.
+The program should compile and run
-compile and run without errors.
+without errors.

 > [!IMPORTANT]
 > You should submit `debug.cpp` to Gradescope.

 # Pointers

-Copy the following program into a new file `pointers.cpp`.
+1. Create a new file called `pointers.cpp` and copy the following program into it:
 ```cpp
 #define CATCH_CONFIG_MAIN
 #include "catch.hpp"